flyteorg/flyte/docs/user_guide/data_types_and_io/index.md

 (data_types_and_io)=

-# Data Types and IO
+# Data Types and I/O

 Flyte being a data-aware orchestration platform, types play a vital role within it.
 This section provides an introduction to the wide range of data types that Flyte supports.